“Relax by the stylish pool or sun-dappled river at this idyllic, family-friendly and foodie guesthouse, 10 minutes from Carcassonne”

 - The must-see medieval citadel of Carcassonne is only 8km away.
 Navigate cobbled ramps and narrow streets brimming with gargoyles and history.
 Tour Château Comtal, brave the Musée de l’Inquisition, then pick a restaurant for a hearty cassoulet.
 The walled cité draws 4 million visitors a year

-- Amélie can organise wine-tasting sessions, book guides, bikes or days out on the tree-lined Canal du Midi, or visits to local workshops, such as artisan soap or handmade chocolates
+- Amélie can organise wine-tasting sessions, book an excellent trilingual local guide, bikes or days out on the tree-lined Canal du Midi, or visits to local workshops, such as artisan soap or handmade chocolates

 - Visit elegant Montolieu, 15km away, the ‘Village of Books’, which honours bookbinders and has a monthly book market.
 Nearby is the last working paper mill in the region: Brousses et Villaret (established in 1698)